How to Talk to Your GP About Your Mental Health

 Mental health difficulties aren’t always obvious, but just like physical illnesses or injuries, they can be painful to live with and deserve care and attention.
 We try to see our General Practitioner (GP) when something about our physical health doesn’t feel right, but how often do we talk to our GP about our mental health?

-In the past year we’ve become good at getting tested for COVID-19 when we notice certain changes in our body.
+In recent years we’ve become good at getting tested for COVID-19 when we notice certain changes in our body.
 Similarly, we can become better at getting check-ups for changes in our head-space.

 Why See My GP?